-CPU/System/Extended Memory: (Main Menu)
+System/Extended Memory: (Main Menu)

-This item contains information on the CPU type and system memory, and is not user configurable.
+This item contains information on the system memory, and is not user configurable.
 The system will auto detect the amount of memory installed.

 MB Series / BIOS Revision / KBC/EC firmware Revision

 This item contains information on the BIOS version etc., and is not user configurable.